 - Better control over the budget you spend on Dynamic Search Ads

-- If you don’t have product keywords in your account then the intent (and conversion rate and CPA and profitability) behind searches caught by Dynamic Search Ads is usually different than e.g. keywords for brands that you sell or generic descriptive keywords.
-So in this case it would make sense to keep them separate.
+- If you don’t have product keywords in your account then the intent (and conversion rate and CPA and profitability) behind searches caught by Dynamic Search Ads are usually different than e.g. keywords for brands that you sell or generic descriptive keywords.
+So, in this case, it would make sense to keep them separate.

 - Data dilution.
 Often times the intent behind searches caught by DSA and standard product keywords that you have in your account is pretty much the same.
 So having them in separate campaigns divides data rather unnecessarily and also makes Smart Bidding’s work a little harder, should you use it.

 - Search Term Report analysis can be more difficult if similar product searches are in different campaigns